AdobeDocs/experience-platform.de-DE/help/data-science-workspace/jupyterlab/query-service.md

 ---

-# Query Service in Jupyter Notebook
+# Abfrage-Service in Jupyter Notebook

 >[!NOTE]
 >